Trading Depth Interview #2: Luis Recabarren, a Fighter, a Ballet Dancer, and a Private Equity Manager

 That sounds impressive.
 Do skills from martial arts and dancing help you in trading?
 If yes, in which way?

-With such a background, how do you define a word “trader”?
+With such a background, how do you define the word “trader”?

 Interesting and indeed humble.
 And what characteristics do you believe make a trader a “great trader”?